laboon/ebook/text/41_advanced_unit_testing.md

 }
 ```

-If we have a test calling `crawl()`, but none calling `eat()`, then we have 50% code coverage (one of two methods are tested).
+If we have a test calling `crawl()`, but none calling `eat()`, then we have 50% code coverage (one of two methods was tested).
 Even if we had a hundred tests calling `crawl()`, checking out all of the various different ways that a turtle can crawl, but none testing `eat()`, we still have 50% code coverage.
 Only once we add at least one test checking `eat()` will we have 100% code coverage.

 A more detailed form of code coverage is statement coverage.
 This measures what percentage of programming statements were actually executed by at least one test.
 A programming statement is the smallest "chunk" of code that still makes sense as an individual unit of code; in Java, these are generally the pieces of code separated by semicolons.
 Some examples of statements include: